Editorial · PetScored desk · May 15, 2026

 What this changes about feeding Wellness

-For most readers: not much.
+For most readers, honestly, not much.
 United Petfood operates production lines for many well-regarded brands and is not a quality red flag on its own.
 Wellness recipes are still substantiated by AAFCO feeding trials (we verified that signal in the same pass).
 The food coming out of the plant is the same food that came out of the plant in May 2024.

 - The PetScored desk.
 See the full brand record at /brands/wellness.